 In the picture above, two lines are intersected and their inner angles are less than two right angles, and therefore both lines will meet if extended indefinitely.
-It defines parallelism as contrasted with It also deals with concepts of divergence and convergence -the implication is a certain degree of motion.
+It defines parallelism.
+It also deals with concepts of divergence and convergence -the key implication in both concepts is a certain degree of motion.

 Why does the Parallel Postulate not occur as a Proposition in Euclid’s Elements?
 Why is it not, for example, a demonstrated reductio?
 In some ways the Parallel Postulate begs to have a proof of its claims (note: Euclid’s Proposition 27 in Book I).